honestica/frontend-jobs/Readme.md

 Here are some guidelines:
 - you can use external libs if/when necessary
 - feel free to make changes to the existing code if you need
+- don't hesitate to change the UI to fit your needs

 ## Setup